Irish Americans: From the 17th century to the mid-19th century

-Like the rest of the indentured servant population in the Chesapeake Colonies at the time, 40 to 50 percent died before completing their contracts.
-This was due in large part to the Tidewater region's highly malignant disease environment, with most not establishing families and dying childless because the population of the Chesapeake Colonies, like the Thirteen Colonies in the aggregate, was not sex-balanced until the 18th century, as three-quarters of the immigrants to the Chesapeake Colonies were male (and in some periods, 4:1 or 6:1 male-to-female) and fewer than 1 percent were over the age of 35.
-As a consequence, the population only grew due to sustained immigration rather than natural increase, and many of those who survived their indentured servitude contracts left the region.
+Like the rest of the indentured servant population (who were mostly men) in the Chesapeake Colonies at the time, 40 to 50 percent died before completing their contracts.
+Conditions were harsh and the Tidewater region had a highly malignant disease environment, with mosquitoes spreading disease.
+Most of the men did not establish families and died childless because the population of the Chesapeake Colonies, like the Thirteen Colonies in the aggregate, was not sex-balanced until the 18th century.
+Three-quarters of the immigrants to the Chesapeake Colonies were male (and in some periods, 4:1 or 6:1 male-to-female) and fewer than 1 percent were over the age of 35.
+As a consequence, the population grew only because of sustained immigration rather than natural increase.
+Many of those who survived their indentured servitude contracts left the region.

 In 1650, all five Catholic churches with regular services in the eight British American colonies were located in Maryland.

-In contrast to 17th century Maryland, the Plymouth, Massachusetts Bay and Connecticut Colonies restricted suffrage to members of the established Puritan church, while the Province of Carolina did not restrict suffrage to members of the established Anglican church.
-The Colony of Rhode Island and Providence Plantations had no established church, while the former New Netherland colonies (New York, New Jersey, and Delaware) also had no established church under the Duke's Laws, and the Frame of Government in William Penn's 1682 land grant established free exercise of religion for all Christians in the Province of Pennsylvania.
+The Province of Carolina did not restrict suffrage to members of the established Anglican church.
+In contrast to 17th century Maryland, the New England colonies had a variety of policies.
+Plymouth, Massachusetts Bay and Connecticut Colonies restricted suffrage to members of the established Puritan church.
+The Colony of Rhode Island and Providence Plantations had no established church, while the former New Netherland colonies (New York, New Jersey, and Delaware) had no established church under the Duke's Laws.
+The Frame of Government in William Penn's 1682 land grant established free exercise of religion for all Christians in the Province of Pennsylvania.

-Following the Glorious Revolution (1688–1689), Catholics were disenfranchised in Maryland, New York, Rhode Island, Carolina, and Virginia, although in Maryland, suffrage was restored in 1702.
-In 1692, the Maryland General Assembly established the Church of England as the official state church.
+Following the Glorious Revolution (1688–1689), colonial governments disenfranchised Catholics in Maryland, New York, Rhode Island, Carolina, and Virginia.
+In Maryland, suffrage was restored in 1702.

+In 1692, the Maryland General Assembly had established the Church of England as the official state church.
 In 1698 and 1699, Maryland, Virginia, and Carolina passed laws specifically limiting immigration of Irish Catholic indentured servants.
-In 1700, the estimated population of Maryland was 29,600, about 2,500 of which were Catholic.
+In 1700, the estimated population of Maryland was 29,600, about 2,500 of whom were Catholic.